A Fixed-Target Programme at the LHC: Physics Case and Projected Performances for Heavy-Ion, Hadron, Spin and

 \section{Detector requirements and expected performances}

 The ambitious physics case outlined in this document imposes significant requirements on the detector needed for such an experiment.
-The particle production is shifted towards larger angles, and the rapidity shifts are $\Delta y = $ 4.2 and 4.8 for a beam energy per nucleon of $2.76$ and $7$ TeV, respectively. \cf{fig:acceptanceComparison-LHC-RHIC} shows the rapidity acceptances of ALICE and LHCb detectors in the collider and fixed-target modes, in comparison with the STAR and PHENIX detectors at RHIC.
+The particle production is shifted towards larger angles, and the rapidity shifts are $\Delta y = $ 4.2 and 4.8 for a beam energy per nucleon of $2.76$ and $7$ TeV, respectively. \cf{fig:acceptanceComparison-LHC-RHIC} shows the rapidity acceptances of ALICE~\cite{Aamodt:2008zz} and LHCb~\cite{Alves:2008zz} detectors in the collider and fixed-target modes for a given target position (see caption), in comparison with the STAR~\cite{Anderson:2003ur,Beddo:2002zx,Allgower:2002zy,Jacobs_2009} and PHENIX~\cite{Adcox:2003zm} detectors at RHIC.

 As outlined by this comparison of LHC detectors used in a fixed-target mode, the major advantage of a fixed-target experiment is that particle production can be easily measured at very large values of negative-\ycms with standard detector technologies.
 On the other hand, the full forward hemisphere is compressed into a very small solid angle area.
 The instantaneous luminosities with a fixed-target experiment by using the LHC beams are expected to be high, as described in the previous section, leading to large inelastic rates and allowing one to probe the full rapidity range with high statistics for many processes.
-In this section, we will describe the detector requirements in order to achieve the rich physics program proposed for a fixed-target experiment at the LHC, and we will discuss the possible implementations with the existing detectors of the ALICE and LHCb experiments.
+In this section, we will first describe the general detector requirements in order to achieve the rich physics programme proposed in that paper for a fixed-target experiment at the LHC, and we will then discuss more specifically possible implementations with the existing detectors of the ALICE and LHCb experiments.
 The two implementations will be compared in terms of rapidity coverage, integrated luminosities and physics reach.